 What is Tide?

-Tide offers business current accounts to small businesses and freelancers, hoping to relieve them of some of the financial stress that comes with a growing company.
+Tide is a fintech app which offers business accounts to small businesses and freelancers, hoping to relieve them of some of the financial stress that comes with a growing company.

-How does Tide work?
+How does the Tide business account work?

 The Tide app offers a number of resources to help freelancers nurture their businesses and organises them into a series of easily accessible pages.

 The app at its core is simple and streamlined, with some more advanced and decorative features present to help exaggerate its convenience.
 The pages of features include: